 Playing with your dog is not only fun, but it gives them all-important mental stimulation to keep their brain sharp, reduce stress and develop a playful and loving personality.
-If you’re looking for something a bit more than just fetch, Lucy Proctor has given us her top tips and favourite games to play with your dog to keep them happy and healthy all year round:
+If you’re looking for something a bit more than just fetch, Lucy Proctor has given us her top tips and fun games for you and your dog to keep them happy and healthy all year round!

 First things first – when you start playing with your dog, always set your dog up to win.
 That means showing them the aim of the game and making it easy for them to start with and then gradually increasing the difficulty.
 You need to be the most important and fun thing in your dog’s life, as well as someone they can trust, so play games that involve interaction.

 Remember to treat these games as training session and keep them short and sweet.
 It could take a few weeks for some dogs to learn some games, but the learning is all part of the fun for them.
 Here are my favourite games to keep your dog mentally stimulated and happy.

 Kids love a game of hiding and seek, and dogs love it too.
 It’s easier if there are two or more of you as one person can distract the dog as the other person or people hide.
 You can do this anywhere, but practice at home first and build it up to a game they absolutely love anywhere.

 When your friend has got your dog’s attention, go and find somewhere easy for them to find you initially.
 Call your dog once you are in your hiding spot and give them loads of praise when they find you.
 Increase the difficulty over time.

 If there’s one thing dogs excel at, it’s using their nose.
 If you have a dog that has a better sense of sight than the smell, then get them using their noses instead.
 Simply throwing a ball isn’t always very mentally stimulating, so get them sniffing and hide some treats in the house and/or garden.